 Emre is a prosecutor, young, ambitious and dedicated.
 He is appointed to a position in a small, remote town, drastically hit by a water crisis and rife with political scandal.
 After an initially steady start and seemingly accepted into the community, Emre becomes inadvertently embroiled in an incident which could devastate his career.
 In this superbly crafted Turkish thriller, director Emin Alper expertly lets the tension bubble under the surface whilst gradually turning the thumbscrews and keeping the viewer guessing until the intense climax.

-Close by Lucas Dhont
+Close by Lukas Dhont

 The intense friendship between two thirteen-year-old boys Leo and Remi suddenly gets disrupted.
 Struggling to understand what has happened; Leo approaches Sophie, Remi’s mother.
 Close is a film about friendship and responsibility.